A Christmas Story House in Cleveland

 BONUS: Stay at the A Christmas Story house

-You can now stay overnight in the A Christmas Story house, or the house next door that’s been dubbed the Bumpus House.
+You can now stay overnight in the House from A Christmas Story, or the house next door that’s been dubbed the Bumpus House.
 Rates for the main house start at $395 per night, but it can accommodate 6 people and two of you get to sleep in Ralphie and Randy’s twin beds – so… worth it?

 You can find more info on staying overnight in either house here.

-Have you been to visit the A Christmas Story house yet?
+Have you been to visit the House from A Christmas Story yet?

 Pin it for later: